yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form.md

 ---
-title: "Customize the sign-up form"
+title: "Customise the sign-up form"
 date: 2023-11-30
 tags: ["Tyk Developer Portal","Enterprise Portal","Sign-up","User attributes","Metadata"]
 description: "Customize the sign-up form and extend the data stored in the User profile"